FiB3/ssjs-vsc/README.md

 You can start using this extension for basic features right away.
 However in order to use support for rapid Cloud-page development, you need to set a Code Provider.

+You can see a guide using `SSJS: Show Setup Walkthrough` command for the default functionality.
+It takes just five minutes.

 - Asset Provider (default): uses API to deploy your script on demand or save.
 - Server Provider: uses local web server that provides your scripts via HTTPS.
 Reverse tunneling tool required (NGROK, Expose...).
 - None: disable code integration.